-A complaint of a breach of confidentiality by a member or employee of the House must be immediately referred by the Speaker to the Ethics Committee for disciplinary action.

-The committee must act in an investigatory capacity and may make recommendations regarding complaints submitted to the Speaker before adjournment sine die.
-With the approval of the Speaker, the committee may retain a retired judge or other nonpartisan legal advisor to advise and assist the committee, as the committee considers appropriate and necessary in the circumstances of the case, in conducting the proceedings and obtaining a complete and accurate understanding of the information relevant to the conduct in question.

-Ethics Committee recommendations for disciplinary action must be supported by clear and convincing evidence and must be reported to the House for final disposition.

-6.20 COMMITTEE MEETING SCHEDULE; DEADLINES.
-The Speaker must prepare and publish a schedule of committee meetings, fixing as far as practicable the regular meeting day and time of each committee.

-The chair of a committee must give written notice of a special meeting or a change in the regular schedule of meetings.
+- A complaint of a breach of confidentiality by a member or employee of the House must beimmediately referred by the Speaker to the Ethics Committee for disciplinary action. - The committee must act in an investigatory capacity and may make recommendations regarding complaints submitted to the Speaker before adjournment sine die.
+With the approval of the Speaker, the committee may retain a retired judge or other nonpartisan legal advisor to advise and assist the committee, as the committee considers appropriate and necessary in the circumstances of the case, in conducting the proceedings and obtaining a complete and accurate understanding of the information relevant to the conduct in question. - 23.24 Ethics Committee recommendations for disciplinary action must be supported by clear and23.25 convincing evidence and must be reported to the House for final disposition. - 6.20 COMMITTEE MEETING SCHEDULE; DEADLINES.
+The Speaker must prepare and publish a schedule of committee meetings, fixing as far as practicable the regular meeting day and time of each committee. - The chair of a committee must give written notice of a special meeting or a change in the regular schedule of meetings.
 The notice may be announced from the desk and must be posted in public notice locations maintained by the House.
-The notice must be posted at least one day in advance of the change.

-As far as practicable, the chair of a committee must give three days notice of the date, time, place and agenda for each meeting.
+The notice must be posted at least one day in advance of the change. - 23.33 As far as practicable, the chair of a committee must give three days notice of the date, time,23.34 place and agenda for each meeting. - 23.35 Meeting notices must indicate when alternative media will be used to conduct the meeting.